Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Miss Log.md

 - X : wireless
 - V : gigabit Ethernet

+Which IEEE standard implements PoE+?
+- X : IEEE 802.3ab
+- V : IEEE 802.3at

+What is the most common type of DSL Internet access?
+- X : VDSL
+- V : ADSL

+Which DNS TXT records are used for spam management?
+(Select 3 answers)
+- V : DKIM, SPF, DMARC

+ A database on a mobile device containing bands, sub-bands and service provider IDs allowing the device to establish connection with the right cell phone tower is called:
+ - X : PII
+ - V : PRL

 # [[Mobile Devices]]
 Which cellular technology supports speeds up to 20 Gbps?
 - X : 4G